dennisvdang/chorus-detection/README.md

 ## Exploratory Data Analysis

 The EDA aimed to uncover insights and patterns to inform model development.
 We did so through developing an in-depth data profile of the labels, songs, artists, and genres found in the dataset.
 The validity of labels was also assessed during this stage.
 Audio features such as spectrogram, tempogram, chromagram, RMS energy, MFCCs, etc. were extracted and visualized to better understand the characteristics of the audio signals that are relevant to the task of chorus detection.
+More details on the EDA process can be found in the [EDA Jupyter Notebook](notebooks/Mixin_EDA.ipynb).

+Below are feature visualizations of a song with 3 choruses (highlighted in green) with the meter segmentation overlayed.

 ![hspss](./images/hpss.png)
 ![rms_beat_synced](./images/rms_beat_synced.png)